karthikv1392/karthikv1392.github.io/_pages/about.md

 Karthik also poses more than 5 years of industrial experience as an employee and as a consultant in building and deploying ML products/services.

-Detailed description of the different research directions that I pursue can be found [here](https://karthikvaidhyanathan.com/research/)